About this website

 How Many Left is a database and search engine of statistics about car, motorcycle and commercial vehicle models registered with the Driver Vehicle and Licensing Agency (DVLA) in the United Kingdom.

 My aim with this website is to make public data more accessible to the average motoring enthusiast.
 If you have any feedback, or if you spot any errors - please feel free to contact me.
 My details are at the bottom of every page.
+I read every email that I receive, but I only work on this site in my spare time, so please don't be offended if I don't have time to reply to your email.

 Which cars are in the database?